blueswen/fastapi-observability/readme.md

 #### Metrics

-Use [Prometheus Python Client](https://github.com/prometheus/client_python) to generate OpenTelemetry format metric with [exemplars](https://github.com/prometheus/client_python#exemplars) and expose on ```/metrics``` for Prometheus.
+Use [Prometheus Python Client](https://github.com/prometheus/client_python) to generate OpenTelemetry format metric with [exemplars](https://github.com/prometheus/client_python#exemplars) and expose on `/metrics` for Prometheus.

-In order to add exemplar to metrics, we retrieve trace id from current span for exemplar, and add trace id dict to Histogram or Counter metrics.
+In order to add an exemplar to metrics, we retrieve the trace id from the current span for the exemplar and add the trace id dict to the Histogram or Counter metrics.

 ```py
 # fastapi_app/utils.py